davbeek/gitinspectorgui-rtd/docs/source/output.rst

   Output is generated in the form of tables and saved in a file per repository.

   :guilabel:`html` output is suitable for viewing in a web browser.
-For single repositories and for ten or fewer multiple repositories, the output is shown in a single window in the system web browser.
+For single repositories the output is shown in a single window in the system web browser.
   For multiple repositories, each repository is shown in a separate tab.

   :guilabel:`Excel` tables are similar to :guilabel:`html` tables, but have more options.
 Each column header in an excel table has a triangle button which activates a dropdown menu for sorting and filtering.
 For single repositories, the output is opened in Excel for viewing.

-:guilabel:`auto`
-  The output for option :guilabel:`auto` (default for CLI) is always :guilabel:`html`.
-The exact form depends on the number of repositories
-  analysed:

-  - For single repositories, the :guilabel:`auto` option  is the only case where no file output is generated.
-The generated html output is shown in a web viewer.
-  - For multiple repositories, the :guilabel:`auto` option generates :guilabel:`html` output which is saved in a file and shown in the default system browser.

-  Multiple output formats can be selected at the same time, resulting for each repository in a separate output file for every selected format.
-In such a case, no output viewers are opened after analysis.

-  When :guilabel:`auto` is selected, the other output formats are automatically deselected.

 Output tables
 -------------
 For html and excel, output is generated in tables.
-Html tables are show in a browser window
+Html tables are show in a browser window.

 There are two kinds of tables: numerical analysis tables and blame tables.
 The format of the tables is described in more detail in the next sections.